-- Job Development services must be provided in a manner that promotes integration into the workplace and interaction between individuals and people without disabilities in those workplaces while maintaining the individuals rights of dignity, privacy and respect. - Job Development should be reviewed and considered as a component of an individual's person-centered services and supports plan no less than annually, more frequently as necessary or as requested by the individual.
+• Job Development services must be provided in a manner that promotes integration into the workplace and interaction between individuals and people without disabilities in those workplaces while maintaining the individuals rights of dignity, privacy and respect.

+• Job Development should be reviewed and considered as a component of an individual's person-centered services and supports plan no less than annually, more frequently as necessary or as requested by the individual.
 This service and support should be designed to support a successful employment outcome consistent with the individual's assessed goals, needs, interests and preferences.
-An individual's autonomy and independence to perform employment with the least amount of restrictions must be supported through the person centered planning process. - Job Development activities are limited to potential employers who would compensate at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.
+An individual's autonomy and independence to perform employment with the least amount of restrictions must be supported through the person centered planning process.

+• individuals must be compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.

-- Job Development furnished under the waiver may not include services available under a program funded under section 110 of the Rehabilitation Act of 1973 and its amendments or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
+• Job Development furnished under the waiver may not include services available under a program funded under section 110 of the Rehabilitation Act of 1973 and its amendments or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
 1401(16 and 17)).
-Therefore, the case record for any individual receiving this service must document the individual is not eligible for, unable to access, exhausted services or otherwise inapplicable for the aforementioned programs as outlined in an interagency memorandum of understanding between vocational rehabilitation and the division of developmental disabilities. - A individual's support plan may include two or more types of non-residential services.
-Transportation costs are not included in the job development fee, but specialized transportation is available as a separate service if necessary.
+Therefore, the case record for any individual receiving this service must document the individual is not eligible for, unable to access, exhausted services or otherwise inapplicable for the aforementioned programs as outlined in an interagency memorandum of understanding.

+• Individuals who receive Job Development may also receive other day services.
+A individual's service plan may include two or more types of non-residential services.
+However, any combination of non-residential services may not be billed during the same period of the day.
+Transportation costs are not included in the Job Development fee, but specialized transportation is available as a separate service if necessary.